currentxchange/ups/README.md

 Submitting content gives you rewards each time the content is upvoted.

 - Upvote content + earn 1:1
 Every upvote you send will earn you 1 reward.
-The reward token can be different than the upvore token, or the same token with a different amount.
+The reward token can be different than the upvote token, or the same token with a different amount.

 # Benefits for token project owners